Ultimate Xi’an Travel Guide 2026: Top Tips, Food, Itineraries

 Shaanxi History Museum 陕西历史博物馆 - one of the best museums not just in Xi’an, but in all of China.
 There are over 1.7 million artifacts.

 If you’re a museum buff, you mustn’t miss this!
-But you must book in advance!
+But you must book at least several days in advance!

 Xi’an Museum 西安博物院 - the city museum focusing on Xi’an’s history from multiple ancient dynasties.
 A lot of priceless artifacts here, especially horses.